RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: RLRC

 \section{RLRC}

-Following the empirical investigation into the application of model compression techniques to VLAs, we identified several consistent patterns and challenges that informed the design of RLRC.
 Our objective is to achieve substantial reductions in model size and inference cost while preserving the task execution capabilities critical to VLA performance.
-To this end, we propose a three-stage method, as shown in Fig. \ref{fig:architecture}: (1) we apply \textbf{structured pruning} to the VLA model, specifically targeting the LLM component, to remove redundant structures in a hardware-friendly manner (\ref{sec: sp}); (2) we employ a \textbf{performance recovery} stage that combines SFT with RL to restore the model's effectiveness on downstream tasks (\ref{sec: recover}); (3) we introduce \textbf{optional quantization} to further reduce the memory footprint, enabling efficient deployment on resource-constrained robotic platforms (\ref{sec: quantization}).
+To this end, we develop a three-stage pipeline, as shown in Fig. \ref{fig:architecture}: (1) we apply \textbf{structured pruning} to the VLA model, specifically targeting the LLM component, to remove redundant structures in a hardware-friendly manner (\ref{sec: sp}); (2) we employ a \textbf{performance recovery} stage that combines SFT with RL to restore the model's effectiveness on downstream tasks (\ref{sec: recover}); (3) we introduce \textbf{optional quantization} to further reduce the memory footprint, enabling efficient deployment on resource-constrained robotic platforms (\ref{sec: quantization}).